 Even though they are of different races, Ivan will often introduce Gage as his son, and he doesn’t care who hears it.
 Gage says that really makes him feel special.

-Dad, I hope Ivan’s story inspires you like it inspires me.
+Ivan’s story should inspire you.
 There are all kinds of lessons we can take away from Ivan’s example.
 Of course, it starts by giving your best to your own children.
-Then, I hope you’ll take action as an everyday hero for other kids around you who need your fatherly influence.
+Then, take action as an everyday hero for other kids around you who need your fatherly influence.

 It’s a huge thing when you tell a child, “I’m honored to be your father.”
 It’s important for two reasons: